DDoS Protection reference architectures

 There are many ways to implement an N-tier architecture.
 The following diagram shows a typical three-tier web application.
 This architecture builds on the article Run load-balanced VMs for scalability and availability.
 The web and business tiers use load-balanced VMs.

 In this architecture, DDoS Protection Standard is enabled on the virtual network.
 All public IPs in the virtual network get DDoS protection for Layer 3 and 4.
 For Layer 7 protection, deploy Application Gateway in the WAF SKU.
-For more information on this reference architecture, see this article.
+For more information on this reference architecture, see Windows N-tier application on Azure.

 PaaS web application